Yeganeh1377/Denoising-Dermatology-Images/README.md

 https://www.kaggle.com/datasets/nodoubttome/skin-cancer9-classesisic

-The training and test subsets of the following classes are used in this project:/n basal cell carcinoma/n melanoma/n
+The training and test subsets of the following classes are used in this project:<br />
+basal cell carcinoma<br />
+melanoma<br />
-Pigmented Benign Keratosis/n
+Pigmented Benign Keratosis<br />
-Nevus/n
+Nevus<br />